Professor Visa Sponsorship Jobs in North Carolina

 Minimum Education and Experience

-* Requires master’s degree, an equivalent degree, or equivalent professional experience
+- Requires master’s degree, an equivalent degree, or equivalent professional experience.

 Other Required Qualifications

-Demonstrated commitment to excellent teaching
+- Demonstrated commitment to quality teaching and mentoring students.

 Preferred Qualifications